ezra-bible-app/ezrabibleapp.net/index.md

 *"For Ezra had set his heart to study the Law of the LORD, and to do it and to teach his statutes and rules in Israel."* Ezra 7:10

 Ezra Project is a user-friendly Bible study tool focussing on topical study based on keywords/tags.
 This program can help you to easily manage your topical verse lists and verse-based notes.
 Ezra Project works with [SWORD Bible translation modules](http://www.crosswire.org/sword) and thus enables Bible study in many languages.
-It runs on Windows, macOS and Linux and the user interface has been localized to English, German, French and Dutch.
-Click [here](https://github.com/ezra-project/ezra-project/releases/latest) to get the latest release.
+It runs on Windows, macOS and Linux desktop computers, as well as on Android tablets.
+The user interface has been localized to English, Spanish, German, French, Dutch and Slovakian.
+Click [here](https://github.com/ezra-project/ezra-project/releases/latest) to download the latest release for your desktop pc or install the [Ezra Project app from the Play Store](https://play.google.com/store/apps/details?id=de.ezraproject.cordova) on your Android tablet.

 <div id="rotatingScreenshot" class="simpleBanner">
 	<div class="bannerListWpr">